-Professional Sports Leagues Go Head-To-Head With New Tax Code
+Tax Change Delivers A Blow To Professional Sports

 On how this affects sports trading

-Right now, based on a ruling from the '60s, when teams trade players, (the players) are treated like a "like-kind exchange." ...
+Right now, based on a ruling from the '60s, when teams trade players, [the players] are treated like a "like-kind exchange." ...
 A player contract is like a truck.

 But now, because they're not real estate, these players have to be traded in a way that there might be taxable values.